Graineliers: Publication

 At Sakura-Con 2017, Yen Press announced they licensed the series for English publication.

-Volume list
+Volumes

 Reception

 Che Gilson from Otaku USA praised the plot, setting, and artwork of the first volume, comparing it to Fullmetal Alchemist.
 Sarah from Anime UK News concurred with Gilson, praising the plot and artwork of the first volume.
 Melina Dargis from The Fandom Post concurred with Gilson and Sarah, praising the artwork and plot, and comparing it to Seraph of the End.